savonet/liquidsoap/doc/content/quick_start.md

 The chain is made of:

 * the stream generator (Liquidsoap, [ices](https://www.icecast.org/ices/), or for example a DJ-software running on your local PC) which creates an audio stream (Ogg Vorbis or MP3);
-* the streaming media server ([Icecast](http://www.icecast.org), [Shoutcast](http://www.shoutcast.com), ...) which relays several streams from their sources to their listeners;
+* the streaming media server ([Icecast](http://www.icecast.org), [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming) (via a HTTP server), ...) which relays several streams from their sources to their listeners;
-* the media player (iTunes, Winamp, ...) which gets the audio stream from the streaming media server and plays it to the listener's speakers.
+* the media player (iTunes, VLC, a web browser, ...) which gets the audio stream from the streaming media server and plays it to the listener's speakers.

 ![Internet radio toolchain](/assets/img/schema-webradio-inkscape.png)